How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum security deposit in Alaska?

-In Alaska, security deposits are limited to 2 months rent (no limit if monthly rent exceeds $2,000).
-Landlords must return the deposit within 14 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
+In Alaska, security deposits are capped at 2 months rent (no limit if monthly rent exceeds $2,000).
+Landlords must return the deposit within 14 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.

-Can I charge a late fee for rent in Alaska?
+Can a landlord charge a late fee in Alaska?

 Yes.
-Alaska does not impose a specific statutory cap on late fees, but they must be reasonable.
-Late fee terms should be clearly stated in the lease agreement.
+Alaska has no statutory cap on late fees, but they must be reasonable.
+Late fee terms must be clearly stated in the lease.

 Ready to Create Your Alaska Month-to-Month Rental Agreement?